Savage (Megan Thee Stallion song): Live performances

 Megan Thee Stallion performed the "Savage Remix" at the BET Awards 2020, with the set being inspired by the Mad Max franchise.
 Brendan Wetmore of Paper wrote that the performance "shut down the show" and "despite being pre-recorded and edited, still manages to evoke the same raw emotion of Megan's live show."
 Vulture later named this the second best live performance of 2020.
 Megan also performed the song on the season premiere of Saturday Night Live, featuring Beyoncé's pre-recorded vocals.
 The performance paid tribute to the Black Lives Matter movement, with recordings of Malcolm X and Tamika Mallory being played and Megan condemning Attorney General of Kentucky Daniel Cameron for not bringing justice after the police killing of Breonna Taylor.
 Megan performed a medley of the "Savage Remix" and "Body" on The Late Late Show with James Corden on December 10, 2020.
 The performance paid tribute to Megan and Beyoncé's hometown of Houston, with Megan and her dancers performing in a rodeo arena and wearing orange chaps.
 Zoe Haylock of Vulture described the performance as "flawless", adding that Megan "thought she'd show you how she'd absolutely destroy a Super Bowl halftime performance."
+In 2023, Beyoncé included the "Savage Remix" on the setlist of her Renaissance World Tour.
+On the September 23, 2023 show of the tour, Megan joined Beyoncé on stage in their hometown of Houston at NRG Stadium to perform the song together for the first time.